 Only 2 left in stock

-As a general rule for cooking seafood the moment the flesh changes from translucent to opaque (eg. white, or the natural colour of the fish) you want to remove from the heat.
-The exceptions are tuna – best served rare; salmon and scallops – best served medium rare.
+As a general rule for cooking seafood the moment the flesh changes from translucent to opaque (eg. white, or the natural colour of the fish) you want to remove it from the heat.
+The exceptions are tuna – best served rare.
+Salmon, trout and scallops are best-served medium-rare.

 Our butcher’s aim to package with at most a +/-10% variance.
 Please let us know if you receive less than 90% of the advertised weight, and we’ll be happy to refund you proportionally.
 This is not done intentionally.